csci110/csci110.github.io/4_PlatformPrincess.md

 - [ ] Create two spiders, one at (200, 225), and the other at (550, 200).

-- [ ] Run your game and test that spiders appear on the wall, "creeping" in place and minding their own business.
+- [ ] Run your game and test that spiders appear on the wall, "creeping" around and minding their own business.
 That is about to change.

   We will program two parts to the spider's movement behavior, depending on its position relative to the main area of the princess's travel.
 This is the area just above the two sliders.
 It is the spider's "attack zone."
 If a spider is above the attack zone, it will drop.
 If a spider is below the attack zone, it will move back up.